 Finishing on the same spot.

-In Shotokan karate it is not uncommon to be taught that each kata, regardless of its length, or complexity, should start, and finish, on exactly the same spot.
-Over the years however, I have come to believe that the objective of getting back home as it is commonly referred to, was never the original intent.
+In Shotokan karate it is not uncommon to be taught that each kata, regardless of its length, or complexity, should always start, and finish, on exactly the same spot.
+Over the years I have come to believe that the objective of getting "back home" was never an original intent.

 In the article Shihan Kanazawa spoke about original kata.
 He stated in part, "It is also true that stepping forward and back three times will assist in returning the performer to the same place as they started the kata.
 But original kata mostly did not finish where they started.
 This is a modern concept."

-It is likely that this "modern concept" began life around 1956 when Master Funakoshi finally agreed that Shotokan katas could be performed in a public setting for the very first time.
-History tells us that Master Funakoshi and Masatoshi Nakayama spending a number of days together going over each kata, and modifying the movements as needed, so that each performer would now indeed start, and end, on the same spot.
-The idea being that in addition to the quality of the kata, this would be another aid in helping to determine a winner in a tournament setting.
+It is likely that this "modern concept" began life around 1956 when Master Funakoshi finally agreed that Shotokan katas and kumite could be performed in public for the very first time.
+History tells us that Master Funakoshi, and Masatoshi Nakayama, spent a number of days together going over each kata, and modifying the movements as needed so that a student would now start, and end, on the same spot.

 Remember: "In classical karate home is always wherever you finish."